Everything You Need to Know About the Paparoa Track!

 The nearest towns to the Paparoa Track are Blackball, Punakaiki and Greymouth.
 Transport and shuttle services run from all these towns.
 As the Paparoa Track is a one-way track, you will need to organise transport either to and from the track or organise a car relocation service that can transfer your car to the end of the track while you are hiking.

-The Paparoa Track starts at the Smoke-ho car park at the end of Blackball Road, which is about 8km north of Blackball.
+The Paparoa Track starts at the Smoke-ho car park at the end of Blackball Road, which is about 8km (5 miles) north of Blackball.

 Getting to the Pike River Mine Interpretation Centre

 The Pike car park at the Pike River Mine Interpretation Centre can be accessed along the Pike River Mine access road.
-From Blackball follow Atarau Road for about 16km, then turn into Logburn Road.
-Follow this for about 6km then turn onto the Pike River Mine access road.
+From Blackball follow Atarau Road for about 16km (10 miles), then turn into Logburn Road.
+Follow this for about 6km (3.7 miles) then turn onto the Pike River Mine access road.

-There is the option to either camp or use the Great Walk Huts on the Paparoa Track.
+There is no camping allowed on the Paparoa Track so you will need to use the Great Walk Huts along the Paparoa Track.

 Paparoa Great Walk Huts